James Trafford: Return to Manchester City

 On 29 July 2025, Manchester City announced the return of Trafford on a five-year deal, after activating their buy-back clause and matching Newcastle United's £31 million bid.
 Trafford's official fee was £31 million (being the record paid for a British goalkeeper), although City received £4 million back due to their sell-on clause, and so only paid £27 million.
 On 16 August, he made his debut for City in their first Premier League game of the season, keeping a clean sheet in a 4–0 away win against Wolverhampton Wanderers.
 In his home debut for City on 23 August, he made an error that led to Tottenham Hotspur's second goal in a 2–0 defeat.
 After the game, Guardiola said he still backed Trafford.
 Trafford was presented with the August Save of the Month award for saving a close-range shot by Jan Paul van Hecke as City lost 2–1 to Brighton & Hove Albion on 31 August.

 After playing in the club's first few matches, he was dropped in favour of transfer deadline day signing Gianluigi Donnarumma.
+Thereafter Trafford appeared only in Cup games, with former Man City goalkeeper Nicky Weaver saying he "felt sorry" for Trafford.
+On 22 March 2026, Trafford started in the EFL Cup final, securing a 2–0 victory over Arsenal and becoming the second youngest goalkeeper to achieve this feat, surpassed only by Chris Woods in 1978.
+On 16 May, he started the FA Cup final, with Man City beating Chelsea 1–0 — meaning Trafford and City won both domestic cups that season.

+Leeds United

+In July 2026, Trafford was linked with a reported £40 million transfer to Leeds United, after the club had lost two goalkeepers in the transfer window.
+BBC Sport suggested such a move might help Trafford's England chances.
+The transfer was completed on 6 August 2026, for £45 million.
+This broke his own existing record as the most expensive ever British goalkeeper, and also broke Leeds' transfer record.
+He made his debut for the club in a 1–0 away victory against Nottingham Forest on 22 August.